oldlaptop/tkrunner/README.md

 Much functionality remains to be implemented.

-The GUI layout is still a rough prototype, and is subject to drastic changes.
+The GUI layout originated as a rough prototype, but seems to be working well.
+It should still be considered changeable at the whim of the author.

+> "This is only temporary, unless it works."
+> &#8212; Red Green

 Up-to-date information on any issues may be found on the Github issue tracker:
 [https://github.com/oldlaptop/tkrunner/issues](https://github.com/oldlaptop/tkrunner/issues)

-OpenBSD 6.9 - April 9, 2021
+Void Linux - September 12, 2021